mat7ias/awesome-raiden-old/README.md

 ### Starting a Raiden Full Node

-🏃To test a full Raiden node quick for the first time, follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
+🏃Need to start a Raiden node?!
+To test a full Raiden node quick for the first time, follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
 If you happen to be on Windows, [this community video](https://youtu.be/RpaAS64dI6k) shows starting a node with WSL (keep in mind that video is old and uses v0.100.1, you want v0.100.3, [if you get stuck](https://gitter.im/raiden-network/raiden)).
 You can skip signing up for Infura on Goerli by adding "--eth-rpc-endpoint https://rpc.slock.it/goerli".
 So replacement node start command (from [this](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs#running-raiden)):
 ```
 ./raiden-v0.100.3-linux-x86_64 --keystore-path keystore --network-id goerli --gas-price fast --environment-type development --eth-rpc-endpoint https://rpc.slock.it/goerli
 ```